hekl0/Comparing-Languages-Longest-Increasing-Subsequence/README_lbui3.txt

 - Limitation: maximun number is 10^5 due to fenwick tree
 - Compare & contrast: I have decent experience with Go so I can implement the algorithm easily
 - Run:
-    + With Makefile: enter the list in file input.txt and run make Go
+    + With Makefile: enter the list in file input.txt (please put an end line character at the end of the list) and run make Go
     + Manually: go run a1.go and then input the list in the terminal

 C++ (My work):